microbiome/microbiome/vignettes/Stability.md

 ## Quantify bimodality

-Bistable systems often exhibit bimodal population patterns.
-Hence, bimodality of the abundance distribution provides another indicator of bistability, although other explanations for bimodality (sampling biases; heterogeneous population structure etc.) are also possible.
+Bimodality of the abundance distribution provides another (indirect) indicator of bistability, although other explanations such as sampling biases etc. should be controlled.
 Multiple bimodality scores are available.

-Perform cross-sectional analysis of bimodality by including only the samples from the zero time point:
+Let is stick to cross-sectional analysis of bimodality and include only the samples from the zero time point:

 ```r